MaximilianStammnitz/SubstitutionSafari/README.md

 ## Citation

-If you can make good use of these functions in your work, I would be grateful if you can cite our associated preprint **[The evolution of two transmissible cancers in Tasmanian devils (Stammnitz _et al._ 2022, bioRxiv)](https://www.biorxiv.org/content/10.1101/2022.05.27.493404v1)**
+If you can make good use of these functions in your work, I would be grateful if you can cite our associated preprint: **The evolution of two transmissible cancers in Tasmanian devils ([Stammnitz _et al._ 2022, bioRxiv](https://www.biorxiv.org/content/10.1101/2022.05.27.493404v1))**